 Is HomePod Mini a Good Soundbar Option?

 To make it simple, HomePod Minis are great as a soundbar option.
-But that really depends on the listener and if you want to add surround speakers (our guide on how to do this).
+But that really depends on the listener and if you want to add surround speakers.
 If you are accustomed to high-end soundbars and other home audio equipment, you might balk at the sound from the HomePod.
 For most of us, though, the HomePod will deliver far and above what we are used to.

 This all comes down to some unique features built into the HomePod.
 The first of which is computational audio processing.
 While Apple won’t spill the beans on how this technology actually works, we can hear the results.
 What computational audio does is process the audio signal and enhances, or makes subtle, parts of the audio stream.